 The army toppled President Amadou Toumani Toure in March but officially stepped aside three weeks later.

-However, the junta still wields considerable influence and holds three cabinet posts.'Odious act'
+However, the junta still wields considerable influence and holds three cabinet posts.

 The fighting has claimed at least 14 lives, Abdoulaye Nene Coulibaly, the director of Bamako's Gabriel Toure hospital, told AFP news agency.

 Some 40 people have been wounded on both sides of the conflict, Mr Coulibaly said.

 The fighting has also delayed the return home of football teams from Egypt and Nigeria, who had been playing in Mali .

 Witnesses say that most soldiers in central Bamako's Djicoroni camp had fled before the junta forces moved in.
 One told the Reuters news agency that he had seen three dead bodies there.

 Early on Tuesday, coup leaders broadcast a message saying the situation was under control after clashes with members of the presidential guard and "foreign elements".

 "Everyone involved, no matter to what extent, in this odious act against the Malian people will be tracked down and brought before the competent jurisdictions," the statement read.